uc-berkeley-w215/fall2022/leading-paper-discussions.md

 You do not need to submit the presentation.
 You will be evaluated on your in-class presentation.

-We will give **extra credit** if, at least three days before the class in which you lead a discussion, you submit a zoom recording of your practice talk via email or Slack.
-We will not grade the practice talk based on quality, but will _only_ verify that it is a genuine attempt to practice for the purpose of ensuring your presentation does not go over five minutes.
-You may _optionally_ ask us to provide feedback if it is submitted early enough for us to provide it.
+We will give **extra credit** if, at least four days before the class in which you lead a discussion, you submit a zoom recording of your practice talk via email or Slack.
+We will not grade the practice talk based on quality, but will verify that it is a genuine attempt to practice for the purpose of ensuring your presentation does not go over five minutes.
+If we provide feedback on your presentation, please do your best to incorporate it by the time you present to the class.

 #### For all papers, you should cover: